vinayak-tyagi/Self-driving-car-using-RPI/README.md

 <br></br><b>
 It is important to launch both the node-red(which is used to control the gpio) and mk_training_data file(which used to save the camera frames and gpio status in csv) for making training data.
 </b>

+- `Self driven` = This file is the Main file it can be <b>excecuted anywhere(on Sever or on Local Machine) beacuse it is used for clean the data and training of ANN(Artificial Nural Network) model</b>.
+Only thing you to do is to change data dir to your data dir which you had made from runing above code.
+<br></br>
+Once the Excetution of this file has been done you will get the training model (.h5 file) as the output in your working dir.